-If your child has been diagnosed with attention deficit hyperactivity disorder (ADHD), your doctor will probably recommend behavioral therapy as a treatment.
+If your child has been diagnosed with attention deficit hyperactivity disorder (ADHD), your doctor will probably recommend behavior therapy as a treatment.

 No matter how old your child is, experts say it’s the first step toward successfully managing ADHD symptoms.